 Okinawa (Japan) – Piritta of Bizarre Globe Hopper

 Okinawa has beautiful beaches and intriguing history.
-There are many Unesco World Heritage SItes, for example Nakijin-jo, a castle from the Ryukyuan era of feodal Japan.
-Okinawa has great barbeque and fish food and many of the residents speak English.
+There are many Unesco World Heritage SItes, for example, Nakijin-jo, a castle from the Ryukyuan era of feudal Japan.
+Okinawa has a great barbeque and fish food and many of the residents speak English.
 Don’t miss the markets in Naha, and a taste of Habushu, a traditional sake which has a venomous Habushu snake in it.

 Kefalonia (Greece) – Melissa Jones of Footsteps On The Globe

-As the largest of the Ionian Islands off the coast of Greece, Kefalonia offers travellers the most beautiful array of beaches set against the bluest seas in Europe.
-Dramatic mountain landscapes and pine forests serve as a backdrop to fishing villages with traditional taverns and candy-coloured Venetian buildings.
+As the largest of the Ionian Islands off the coast of Greece, Kefalonia offers travelers the most beautiful array of beaches set against the bluest seas in Europe.
+Dramatic mountain landscapes and pine forests serve as a backdrop to fishing villages with traditional taverns and candy-colored Venetian buildings.
 It is heaven on earth for true paradise seekers.